mstksg/inCode/copy/entries/advent-gol.md

 For now, we have a super-fast implementation of 4D GoL with our special degeneracy!
 The runtime gets reduced by a factor of 8!

-For clarity, here's a pseudocode implementation of how we can do this higher-dimensional
+For clarity, here's an example implementation of how we can do this higher-dimensional wrangling:
-wrangling:

 ```python
 def reverse_neighbs(point):